nalli379/Recipe-Search-Using-Edamam-API/README.md

 - Make a new search to loop the program to the start.

-Contributing: Jemilah contributed a separate spell check program which I adapted into a function that loops and fit it in the search program.
+Contributing: Jemilah contributed a separate spell check program which we adapted into a function that loops and fit it into the search program.

 Credits: Natalie and Jemilah